mavis-javier/Proj6-Coffee-API-in-RecyclerView/README.md

 ## Summary

-**Coffee API in RecyclerView** is an android app that **This app that displays a scrollable list of coffee images with its name and description from the Coffee API")**
+**Coffee API in RecyclerView** is an android app that **This app that displays a scrollable list of coffee images with its name and description from the Coffee API**

 If I had to describe this project in three (3) emojis, they would be: **😤😓🤑**